ARCHER2-HPC/archer2-docs/docs/user-guide/energy.md

 - [NAMD](../research-software/namd.md)

 !!! important
-    If you specify the CPU frequency in your job scripts using one of the mechanisms described above *after* you have loaded the module, you will override the setting from the module.
+    If you specify the Slurm CPU frequency in your job scripts using one of the mechanisms described above *after* you have loaded the module, you will override the setting from the module.